 Although these home remedies are effective in some cases, however, those in the know about tick removal warn against them.
 Countermeasures of such nature don't always work to encourage ticks to detach from skin promptly (if at all), and even if such measures do seemingly aid the process of removing the critters, they may also make matters worse by stimulating the creatures to release additional saliva or regurgitate their gut contents, acts that increase the chance of their transmitting pathogens to their hosts.
 A 2006 journal article review of published literature on tick removal methods reported that:

 Experimental evidence suggests that chemical irritants are ineffective at persuading ticks to detach, and risk triggering injection of salivary fluids and possible transmission of disease-causing microbes.
-In addition, suffocating ticks by smothering them with petroleum jelly is an ineffective method of killing them because they have such a low respiratory rate (only requiring 3-15 breaths per hour) that by the time they die, there may have been sufficient time for pathogens to be transmitted.
+In addition, suffocating ticks by smothering them with petroleum jelly is an ineffective method of killing them because they have such a low respiratory rate (only requiring

 You also may want to place the tick in a small container, like a pill container, and bring it to your vet for identification.
 Never use a burned match, petroleum jelly, or nail polish to try to remove ticks.
 These methods are ineffective.